Loxodonta cookei

 Loxodonta cookei is an extinct species of African elephant.
-The species name is dedicated to H. Basil S. Cooke, a paleontologist who specialized in extinct African mammals.
+The specific epithet is dedicated to H. Basil S. Cooke, a paleontologist who specialized in extinct African mammals.
 Its fossils have been found in Uganda, Tanzania and South Africa.
 Most of the fossils found from this species were teeth.

+Palaeobiology

+Palaeoecology

+L. cookei exhibits noticeably more hypsodont dentition than earlier elephantids, which likely reflects an increased prevalence of abrasive dust in the environment relative to previous African palaeoenvironments.